SDCG69/SDCG-V10/content/fiction/planestory.md

 “Dead serious.”
 His thumb stroked the flutter of her pulse once, twice, then released her.
 “But only if you are.”

 Clara didn’t remember standing, but suddenly she was on her feet, her thighs brushing the edge of the seat as she stepped into the aisle.
-Ethan followed, his hand hovering at the small of her back—not touching, but close enough that she could feel the heat radiating through the thin fabric of her blouse.
+Ethan followed, his hand hovering at the small of her back — not touching, but close enough that she could feel the heat radiating through the thin fabric of her blouse.
 The bathroom door clicked shut behind them, locking with a sound that seemed louder than the roar of the engines.
 The space was impossibly small, their bodies pressed together before either of them could move.

 Ethan didn’t waste time.
 His hands slid into her hair, tilting her face up as he kissed her—deep and hungry, his tongue sweeping against hers in a way that made her knees buckle.
 Clara fumbled with his belt, her fingers trembling as she undid the buckle and tugged his jeans down just enough.
 His cock sprang free, already hard, and the scent of him—clean, warm, faintly musky—made her mouth water.
 She dropped to her knees, the cold floor biting into her skin, but she barely noticed.
 The first lick along his length drew a ragged groan from him, and Clara took him deeper, reveling in the way his hips jerked forward.